VIETNAM COUNTRY GUIDE

 Some economists believe Vietnam could fall into the middle-income trap and become too expensive to remain globally competitive, the Vietnamese economy still has enormous potential and remains one of Asia’s most promising markets.

-Cryptocurrency isn’t technically recognized as a legal means of payment in Vietnam, although in reality, the Vietnamese lead the world in cryptocurrency adoption.
+Cryptocurrency isn’t technically recognized as a legal means of payment in Vietnam, although in reality, the nation leads developing Asia in crypto adoption.

 Some analysts attribute this to the high level of remittances sent to the country, while others look toward the deep mistrust of the Vietnamese dong as a possible explanation.

-Whatever the reason, this high adoption rate has led to the creation of a couple of Vietnamese cryptocurrencies and has prompted one crypto platform to set up shop in the country despite the legal ban.
+Whatever the reason, this high adoption rate has led to the creation of a couple of local coins in Vietnam and has prompted one crypto platform to set up shop in the country despite the legal ban.

-Many crypto buyers in Vietnam the assets solely as investment instruments instead of a means of payment, thereby sidestepping the ban.
+Many foreign investors who trade crypto in Vietnam the assets solely as investment instruments instead of a means of payment, thereby sidestepping the ban.

 But most importantly, the popularity of crypto in Vietnam is pushing the government to explore the possibility of creating its own “virtual currency based on blockchain technology” as part of an effort to digitize the government by 2030.

-So, while it is still illegal to make purchases with cryptocurrencies in Vietnam, their widespread popularity may soon force the government to regulate the technology.
+So, while it is still illegal to make purchases with bitcoin, ether, and other coins in Vietnam, their widespread popularity may soon force the government to regulate the technology.

 This requires legal recognition of Vietnam’s crypto market on a national scale.
 Once that occurs, Vietnam will be poised to capitalize on all things cryptocurrency thanks to a population that fully embraced the possibilities of a digital currency.